Machine Gun Kelly and Travis Barker cover of Rage Against The Machine's 'Killing In The Name' for Black Lives Matter

 A number of BLM protests have been held in the US over the last week following the death of George Floyd in Minneapolis, Minnesota on May 25.

-MGK and the Blink-182 drummer, who have collaborated on multiple occasions in the past, took to the streets of Los Angeles in the fight against police brutality.
+MGK and the Blink-182 drummer, who have collaborated on multiple occasions in the past, took to the streets of Los Angeles in the fight against police brutality towards African Americans.

 Following their participation in the event, the pair recorded a cover of RATM’s 1992 protest single ‘Killing In The Name Of’.
 “They wrote this song in 1992.
 It’s been 28 years since, and every word still applies,” MGK wrote on Twitter.